-In website template development, we often encounter situations where data type conversion is required.For example, you may get a number stored as a string from a database, but you need to perform mathematical calculations on it or use it as an index in a loop, which requires us to convert it to a floating-point number or an integer.The template engine of AnQiCMS provides a concise and powerful filter function that can easily achieve this 'continuous conversion from string to floating-point number to integer'.
+In website template development, we often encounter situations where data type conversion is required.For example, you may retrieve a number stored as a string from a database, but you need to perform mathematical calculations on it, or use it as an index in a loop, which requires converting it to a floating-point number or even an integer.The template engine of AnQiCMS provides a concise and powerful filter function, which can easily realize this continuous conversion from string to floating-point number to integer.

-Firstly, we usually convert a string representing a number into a floating-point number.This is especially common when dealing with amounts, percentages, or measurements that include decimals.'99.8'This string.
-To perform calculations on it, such as multiplying by a discount rate, you need to convert it to a floating-point number.
+Firstly, we usually convert a string representing a number to a floating-point number.This is especially common when dealing with amounts, percentages, or measurement values that contain decimals.Assuming you retrieve a field value from the background, it may be something like'99.8'Such a string.
+To perform calculations such as multiplying by a discount rate, you need to convert it to a floating-point number.

-For example, if you have a variableproductPriceStrstored as a string'123.45':
+For example, if you have a variableproductPriceStrstored the string'123.45':

 {% set productPriceStr = '123.45' %}